catalystshift/beginner-guide-PSO2/docs/index.md

 **Client Orders**
 Wait, those aren't expeditions??
 No!
 Its another important game feature!
 You might have noticed ~~Brofin the broest of bros~~ Afin, your new friend from the tutorial in the Gate Area just walking back and forth, with a blue icon over his head.
 That icon indicates an NPC has 'Client Orders' to complete.
-In early game, various NPC's provide Client Orders
+In early game, various NPC's provide Client Orders(CO's) that help you understand the game's basic systems, and the Main Missions will often guide you to those orders, which is why we recommend following Main Mission order and receiving reward upon each completion to prevent having to redo CO's(where applicable).

+Client Orders range from hunting down different enemy types and bosses to gathering various items on the field or just S-ranking different quests and so on.
+Of special note are the Daily Order Officer and Officer Cofy, found to the left and right in the Gate Area respectively.
+- Daily Order Officer offers CO's that change on a daily basis and award good meseta and experience on some of them, particularly one called "Supress Bar Lodos" which gives about 250,000 Meseta on completion.
+More important are the five orders at top with blue upwards arrows on them, these add to your Daily Boost, a boost type explained in the Boosts section below.
+- Officer Cofy is integral and actually manages content unlocks, from additional quest types to even class unlocks and certain special attacks.
+Your Main Missions will eventually guide you towards completing her CO's!

 **Expeditions**
 Expeditions will be something you return to over and over and is one of the first things new players do.
 They can be started by either heading to your right to the Quest Counter NPC and speaking to her(Main Quests > Expeditions) or via simply heading out the gate and choosing Forest Exploration and choosing Normal Difficulty.